BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page3.md

 For part 1 we'll be going over how to detect inputs and how to get simple walking/running movement.
 Links to the complete files are below, but I'll be referencing certain parts that are important.

+In order to achieve certain character movements, I referenced a few different Unity tutorials as well as game dev blog posts that will be linked below.
 ## Input Controller
 For this part of the tutorial, we'll be going over the basics for movement with keyboard controls.
-You'll want to create a file called inputController.ts.
-Here we'll be creating a [PlayerInput]() class that will handle all of the inputs for our game.
+You'll want to create a file called **inputController.ts**.
+Here we'll be creating a [PlayerInput](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/inputController.ts#L4) class that will handle all of the inputs for our game.
 ```javascript
 scene.actionManager = new ActionManager(scene);